boatmountain/Epicodus-Week-3-Project/README.md

 ## Hint

-<li>Enter 375 for the whole picture.
+<li>Enter 375 for the whole picture.375

 ## Behavior